-• Innovative sleeper concepts to re-use as day trains increasing economic viability of night trains - technical modularity feasibility Interior's adaptations: plug and play electrical and mechanical systems • Easily adaptation of the rolling stock to face capacity including the relevant information devices Int eriors designed by innovative low-tech and circular design • Design and materials withstanding to obsolescence with an innovative low-tech approach c 0 0/0 • Interior's atmosphere provided by new materials with low 6 8 8/9 environmental impact. • Facilitation of the refurbishment, especially at mid-life Int eriors designed by on-demand comfort • Privacy, anti-thefts protections. • Relative adaptation of the lighting and acoustic for each passenger or zoning of passenger 's room. • Relative adaptation of thermal, lighting (natural and artificial) and acoustic characteristics adaptations.
-6 8 8/9 • New holistic approach regarding the access, odourless, touchless, hygienic design especially for spaces with a high passengers flow and toilet for instance. • Design of the entrance mechanisms, the doors to make safe onboarding and offboarding movements.
-Ac cessibility to Persons with Reduced Mobility (PRM): • Access in full autonomy by PRM to vehicles all over the rolling stock life.
-6 8 N/A • Guidance for blind PRM from the platform to the right vestibule 0 0 N/A and seat.
-New architecture • One driver's cabin by train with new driving HMI. • High-capacity single deck to challenge the double deck with better global cost by passenger and to facilitate to evolve the 5 7 8 layout and services on board.
+• Innovative sleeper concepts to re-use as day trains increasing economic viability of night trains - technical modularity feasibility • Interior's adaptations: plug and play electrical and mechanical systems • Easily adaptation of the rolling stock to face capacity including the relevant information devices Int eriors designed by innovative low-tech and circular design • Design and materials withstanding to obsolescence with an innovative low-tech approach 6 8 8/9 • Interior's atmosphere provided by new materials with low environmental impact. • Int Facilitation of the refurbishment, especially at mid-life eriors designed by on-demand comfort • Privacy, anti-thefts protections. • Relative adaptation of the lighting and acoustic for each passenger or zoning of passenger 's room. • Relative adaptation of thermal, lighting (natural and artificial) and acoustic characteristics adaptations.
+6 8 8/9 • New holistic approach regarding the access, odourless, touchless, hygienic design especially for spaces with a high passengers flow and toilet for instance. ٠ Design of the entrance mechanisms, the doors to make safe embarking and disembarking movements.
+AC cessibility to Persons with Reduced Mobility (PRM): Access in full autonomy by PRM to vehicles all over the rolling • stock life. • Guidance for blind PRM from the platform to the right vestibule 6 8 N/A and seat.
+Ne w architecture • One driver's cabin by train with new driving HMI. • High-capacity single deck to challenge the double deck with 6 7 8 better global cost by passenger and to facilitate to evolve the - layout and services on board.